hashangit/art-mcp-permission-manager/README.md

 - **Lightweight design**: Minimize the impact on browsing performance
 - **Developer-friendly**: Provide simple APIs, developers can easily integrate

+## Privacy and Security

+CORS Unblock highly values user privacy and security.
+The plugin does not collect any user data and all operations are completed within the local browser.
+The permission system ensures that only websites that users have explicitly approved can use the extension's cross-domain capabilities, and these permissions can be revoked at any time.

+## Inspiration

+The design of CORS Unblock is inspired by [Shizuku](https://github.com/RikkaApps/Shizuku), a brilliant Android application that provides a centralized way to manage system API permissions.
+Shizuku allows applications to access system APIs through a proxy application, eliminating the need for each app to request root permissions individually.

+We've adapted this concept to the Web environment.
+Just as Shizuku acts as a permission manager for system APIs, CORS Unblock serves as a permission manager for cross-origin requests.
+This approach offers several advantages:

+- **Centralized Permission Management**: Users can manage all cross-origin request permissions in one place
+- **Enhanced Security**: Permissions are granted explicitly and can be revoked at any time
+- **Better User Experience**: No need for complex proxy server setups or CORS configurations
+- **Developer-Friendly**: Simple API integration for web applications

 ## Development

 Integrating CORS Unblock into your Web application is very simple.
 First, install our core library: